lujiazho/SegDrawer/README.md

 - Download
 - VideoSeg (Need backend)

 After **Seg-Everything**, the downloaded files would include .zip file, which contains all cut-offs.
+All these tools use [SAM2](https://github.com/facebookresearch/segment-anything-2/) under the hood in default.

 <table>
   <tr>